ddev/ddev/docs/content/users/extend/customization-extendibility.md

 SOMEOTHERENV='someotherval'
 ```

-The globals from the env file would be available on the next ddev start.
+The globals from the env file would be available on the next DDEV start.
 It is important to note that typically the .env file should *not* be placed under source control, especially if it contains private API keys or passwords.

 ### Altering the in-container $PATH